tencentyun/qcloud-documents/product/大数据与AI/Elasticsearch Service/最佳实践/数据接入 ES_intl.md

 #### Use Tencent Cloud TKE

-The deployment of Filebeat using Tencent Cloud TKE is similar to that of Logstash, and you can use the Filebeat image officially provided by Tencent Cloud.
+The deployment of Filebeat using Tencent Cloud TKE is similar to that of Logstash, and you can use the Filebeat image provided by Tencent Cloud.
 ![](https://main.qcloudimg.com/raw/bfdea2c720d4a91304125dd608104157.png)

 ### Description of configuration files